 Visit the American Academy of Plastic Surgeons website for a reference to surgeons near you who perform hair transplants.

-Here some tips for when you’re looking for a hair transplant surgeon:
+Here are some tips for when you’re looking for a hair transplant surgeon:

 - Select only a licensed, certified surgeon.